shixish/screeps/README.md

 ===
 This is my super-secret code that powers my [Screeps](https://screeps.com/).
 It's getting complex enough now that I probably should stop sharing it...
 Wouldn't want to help the competition too much. ;)

+Sorry for the mess, I hadn't planned on sharing this with anyone really.

 Brief overview of my progress:
 ---